fugue/regula/docs/src/usage.md

   regula init [input...] [flags]

 Flags:
+  -e, --environment-id string   Environment ID in Fugue -x, --exclude strings         Rule IDs or names to exclude.
+Can be specified multiple times.
-  -f, --force               Overwrite configuration file without prompting for confirmation.
+      --force                   Overwrite configuration file without prompting for confirmation.
-  -h, --help                help for init
+  -f, --format string           Set the output format (default "text") -h, --help                    help for init
-  -i, --include strings     Specify additional rego files or directories to include -t, --input-type string   Search for or assume the input type for the given paths.
-Can be specified multiple times. (default "[auto]")
+  -i, --include strings         Specify additional rego files or directories to include -t, --input-type strings      Search for or assume the input type for the given paths.
+Can be specified multiple times. (default [auto])
+  -n, --no-built-ins            Disable built-in rules
+      --no-ignore               Disable use of .gitignore -o, --only strings            Rule IDs or names to run.
+All other rules will be excluded.
+Can be specified multiple times.
-  -s, --severity string     Set the minimum severity that will result in a non-zero exit code. (default "unknown") -u, --user-only           Disable built-in rules
+  -s, --severity string         Set the minimum severity that will result in a non-zero exit code. (default "unknown")
+      --sync                    Fetch rules and configuration from Fugue

 Global Flags:
   -v, --verbose   verbose output